happyCoder85/next-js-training/02-CoreReactPrinciples/07-Practice.md

 **File: PostList.jsx**

-The PostList.jsx component renders the list of posts (<ul>), with each individual post inside an li:
+The PostList.jsx component renders the list of posts ul, with each individual post inside an li:

 ```
 import Post from './Post';